 East Cambridgeshire – Community Facilities S106 Grant Funding

 East Cambridgeshire District Council distributes the Section 106 funding raised from new housing developments via a grant scheme, which is open to non-profit constituted groups with the written support of the local parish council.
 It is exclusively for capital projects including new or upgraded community buildings, sports and leisure centres, play facilities and public open spaces.
-Grant amounts depend on available funds and match-funding is encouraged.
+Facilities must be demonstrated as being viable and required because of the new development taking place.

-Grants of £1,000 to £150,000 for community organisations, sports clubs, statutory bodies and educational establishments to enhance local community spaces that encourage people to play sport and get active.
+Grants of £10,001 to £50,000 for community organisations, sports clubs, statutory bodies and educational establishments to enhance local community spaces that encourage people to play sport and get active.
+This fund is currently focused on supporting clubs and community groups through the Covid-19 pandemic.

 The Clothworkers’ Foundation